PaulaBarteau/data-migration/NMMNH/Telework/Lindsey Frederick.markdown

 ## 2020-03-18 Wednesday
 Hours | Work Description
 -- | --
-4 | Organizing File folders and files
+4 | Organizing File folders and files, discussed over phone with Nicole about concerns with collection access, photography for the grant and type specimen access
 4 | Organizing catalogs, butterfly information, catalogs and localities.
 Testing GeoLocate georeferencing with large batches